PhytoEpidemic/vid2data/README.md

 Download the latest offical release by clicking this link: https://github.com/PhytoEpidemic/vid2data/releases/download/Official/vid2data.exe

-Don't download the vid2data.exe in the source repo as that is just a lua interpreter
+Don't download the vid2data.exe in the source repo as that is just a lua interpreter.